-- (h) Financial instruments-prior to January 1, 2018 (continued): - (ii) Derecognition of financial assets and liabilities: Derecognition of financial assets is consistent between IFRS 9 and IAS 39.
-Refer to note 3(g)(iv).
+(ii) Derecognition of financial assets and liabilities:

+Derecognition of financial assets is consistent between IFRS 9 and IAS 39.
+Refer to note 3(k)(iv)

 (iii) Impairment:

 Mortgage investments are assessed on each reporting date to determine whether there is objective evidence of impairment.
 A financial asset is considered to be impaired only if objective evidence indicates that one or more loss events have occurred after its initial recognition, that have a negative effect on the estimated future cash flows of that asset.